CSC 234 Data Visualization

 Software section on our Nexus page

-and install all of the packages there.
+and follow the instructions to install what you need.
 Do NOT wait until the

 first assignment is out to do this -- installing some of these